rigetti/pyquil/CONTRIBUTING.md

 Which will execute successfully if you have (1) installed all of pyQuil's requirements and (2) configured your `~/.pypirc` correctly.
-You can verify that the new package is there by visiting pyQuil's project page on PyPI [here](https://pypi.org/project/pyquil/).
+You can verify that the new package is there by visiting pyQuil's project page on PyPI [here][pypi].

 In addition to pushing to PyPI upon a new release, we also leverage Test PyPI as part of the CI pipeline to ensure package robustness and enable easier integration testing.
-Every commit to `master` results in a new package published on pyQuil's Test PyPI project page [here](https://test.pypi.org/project/pyquil/).
+Every commit to `master` results in a new package published on pyQuil's Test PyPI project page [here][test-pypi].
 These packages have an additional number as part of their versioning scheme, which corresponds to the number of commits the package is away from the latest tag (e.g. `v2.12.0.8` is 8 commits beyond `v2.12.0`), which can be determined via the command `git describe --tags`.
 If you wish to install a particular package from Test PyPI, run the following (changing the version as necessary):

 ```bash
 PYQUIL_VERSION=2.12.0.8